mistertest/cloud-choice/README.md

 #### The best comunauty
-Thanks to the  CGX, "Cloud Gaming Xtreme" and CGF, "Cloud Gaming France" community for their support.<br>Thanks to the talented Mister Naz for his precious help and our new collaboration.
+Thanks to the  CGX, "Cloud Gaming Xtreme" and CGF, "Cloud Gaming France" communauty for their support.<br>
+Thanks to the talented Mister Naz for his precious help and our new collaboration.

 ### GIVING SOME LOVE